NEET Exam > NEET Notes > Physics Class 11 > Thermodynamics

 Thermodynamics | Physics Class 11 - NEET

-Therefore, efficiency of the cycle is
+Therefore, efficiency of the cycle is,

-A Carnot’s cycle contains the following four processes
+Thermodynamics | Physics Class 11 - NEET A Carnot’s cycle contains the following four processes

 (i) Isothermal expansion (AB)

-(ii) Adiabatic expansion (BO)
+(ii) Adiabatic expansion (BC)

 (iii) Isothermal compression (CD)